-When you see the list with all steps form a test, you can manipulate the steps for the test and edit the test information like name, description and hashtags.
+When you see the list with all steps from a test, you can manipulate the steps for the test and edit the test information like name, description, and hashtags.

 Edit test information

-Note: If you edit the test, you should click the button “Update test” to save the changes.
+Note: If you edit the test, you should click the button “Save” to save the changes.

 Edit Test’s hashtags

-For edit a hashtag, you need to press on Edit test, and then press on icon to edit hashtag.
-It will open a modal dialog and in this modal there will be a combo box that allows you to add multiple hashtags (that you have already created) and under the combo box, the current hashtag of the test will be listed.
+To edit a hashtag, you need to press on Edit test, and then press on the icon to edit the hashtag.
+It will open a modal dialog and in this modal, there will be a combo box that allows you to add multiple hashtags (that you have already created) and under the combo box, the current hashtag of the test will be listed.
 Those can be removed if desired.
 When you have finished the hashtag edition you need to click Save to keep the changes.

 Editing test hashtags

-You can edit a Value from a test clicking on icon.
+You can edit a Value from a test by clicking on the icon.

-When you make a change, a button will be appear to Save changes and update test.
+When you make a change, a button will appear to Save changes and update the test.